 Sagarmatha National Park

-In the Eastern Himalayas of Nepal, Sagarmatha National Park is a UNESCO World Heritage Site, home to diverse biodiversity.
+Sagarmatha National Park is a UNESCO World Heritage Site in the Eastern Himalayas of Nepal.
 The national park covers an area of 1148 sq km and is named after the existence of the world’s highest peak, Mount Everest, translated as “Sagarmatha” in Nepali.
-Trekkers can spot different animals, birds, and plants during their EBC trek with Gokyo Valley of the Sagarmatha National Park throughout the journey.
+The national park is home to diverse biodiversity.
+Thus, trekkers can spot different animals, birds, and plants during their EBC trek with Gokyo Valley of the Sagarmatha National Park throughout the journey.
 Likewise, the park features a dense forest of rhododendrons and pine, along with deep valleys, glaciers, and rivers.

 Tengboche Monastery

-Tengboche monastery is the Buddhist spiritual hub of the Khumbu Valley, located at an elevation of 3,867m above sea level.
+Tengboche monastery is the Buddhist spiritual hub of the Khumbu Valley, located at an elevation of 3,867 m above sea level.
 The monastery is the largest and most prominent in the region and lies on a hill with a stunning backdrop of Mount Ama Dablam.
-While passing through the monastery, you can learn about the culture and tradition of the Sherpas and even participate, making the trek culturally enriching.
-Moreover, the monastery adds a spiritual and cultural significance to the Everest Base Camp with Gokyo Lake Trek.
+While passing through the monastery, you can learn about the culture and tradition of the Sherpas and even participate in daily worship activities, making the trek culturally enriching.
+Moreover, the monastery adds a spiritual and cultural significance to the Everest Base Camp Gokyo Lake Trek.

 Cultural Insight of the Khumbu Region

-Khumbu region is as well-renowned for its cultural insight as much as it is renowned for its natural beauty.
+The Khumbu region is as well-renowned for its cultural insight as it is for its natural beauty.
 The region is home to Sherpa inhabitants with their Buddhist culture and tradition.
 Likewise, the Sherpas are also known for their mountaineering skills and hospitality.
-Trekkers get a glimpse of the region’s culture on their every step of the journey with prayer flags fluttering in the sky and in the tea houses where they stay.
+Trekkers get a glimpse of the region’s culture on every step of the journey, with prayer flags fluttering in the sky and in the tea houses where they stay.

 EBC Trek via Gokyo Lake Distance & Elevation